gaultier/blog/sha.md

 Unsurprisingly, when inspecting the generated assembly code for the SIMD-less version, the auto-vectorization is *very* limited and does not use the SHA extension (compilers are smart, but not *that* smart).

 As such, it's still very impressive that it reaches such a high performance.
 My guess is that the compiler does a good job at analyzing data dependencies and reordering statements to maximize utilization.
-Also, SHA1 does a lot of bit rotation, and the compiler makes heavy use of the `ror` and `shr` instructions to do just that instead of doing multiple naive bit operations in the un-optimized code.
+Also, SHA1 does a lot of bit rotation, and the compiler makes heavy use of the `ror` and `shr` instructions to do just that instead of doing multiple naive bit operations in the unoptimized code.

 The version using the SHA extension performs very well, be it in debug + Address Sanitizer mode, or release mode.

-Also, in both versions, as the SHA code gots much faster, we start to see on the CPU profile `mmap` show up, as confirmed by the `system time` part becoming a fifth of the whole runtime.
+Also, in both versions, as the SHA code got much faster, we start to see on the CPU profile `mmap` show up, as confirmed by the `system time` part becoming a fifth of the whole runtime.

 That means that we are starting to be limited by I/O. Which is good!